tloredo/AAS231-CosmicPopulations/README.md

   ```
   $ source activate cospop18
   ```
-    - On Windows, in your Anaconda Prompt, run:
+    - On Windows, at your Anaconda Prompt, run:
   ```
   $ activate cospop18
   ```

-* Deactivate the environment:  If you encounter a bug with this, you may not have properly updated `conda` (the recent bugfix mentioned above affects deativation).
+* Deactivate the environment.
+If you encounter a bug with this, you may not have properly updated `conda` (the recent bugfix mentioned above affects deativation).

     - On macOS and Linux, in your Terminal Window, run:
   `source deactivate`
     - On Windows, in your Anaconda Prompt, run:
   `deactivate`

 At this point you should be set up.
-If you'd like to run a couple quick tests, try these:
+We recommend running these two quick tests:

-* Test PyStan using the Python interpreter by running these commands (you can copy and paste them at the Python or IPython interpreter prompt):
+* Test PyStan using a Python interpreter by running these commands (you can copy and paste them at the Python or IPython interpreter prompt):

 ```python
 import pystan